 What if I need a specialist, like a heart doctor?

 Some health insurance plans require that you get a referral from your family doctor to see a specialist.
 Call your insurance company and ask.
 If that's the case, your doctor will give you a referral to the specialist you need.
 The specialist may need the referral paperwork prior to seeing you in the office, so make sure all the paperwork is completed.
 Check to see if the specialist is in your insurance company's network.
-If she isn’t, you might have to pay a bigger part of the bill or perhaps the whole bill.
+If they aren't, you might have to pay a bigger part of the bill or perhaps the whole bill.
 You can ask your family doctor to refer you to another specialist in your plan’s network.

 How do I get prescriptions?

 The Affordable Care Act requires that all health plans sold to individuals or through small employers cover prescription medications.
 Although not required, prescription drug coverage is almost universal among large employers.Check with your insurance company to see if they require you to use a pharmacy in their network.
 Pick a pharmacy close to where you live, and let your doctor or hospital know its name and phone number.
 Your medical team usually will call the pharmacy directly about the prescription you need.
 Otherwise, your doctor might give you a written prescription to take to the pharmacy.